 Selling online learning content is a huge and rapidly growing business.
-Corporations, associations, universities, training companies, public institutions and individual subject matter experts are all creating and selling content on every conceivable topic.
+Corporations, associations, universities, training companies, public institutions and individual subject matter experts are all creating and selling educational content on every conceivable topic.

 There are two main business models for selling learning content:

 - Business to Consumer (B2C) — Sell content to individual learners directly

 - Business to Business (B2B) — Sell content in bulk to organizations for their learners